domOrielton/minimal-web-notepad/README.md

 # minimal-web-notepad

 This is a fork of [pereorga/minimalist-web-notepad](https://github.com/pereorga/minimalist-web-notepad) with additional functionality - the additional code does add size so not minimalist but still minimal at just over 10kb when minified and gzipped.
 If you want to go really minimalist then pereorga's implementation is under 3kb and that's not even minified!
 Password functionality is implemented by adding a header line to the text file which isn't displayed on the note.
+The only server requirements are an Apache webserver with mod_rewrite and PHP enabled.

 ![edit screenshot](https://raw.github.com/domOrielton/minimal-web-notepad/screenshots/mn_edit.png)